Reeveo/household-finances-tracker/README.md

 - React Hook Form for form management
 - Shadcn UI components with Tailwind CSS
 - Recharts for data visualization
-- Wouter for routing
+- React Router for client-side routing

 ### Backend
 - Node.js with Express
-- PostgreSQL database via Supabase
+- PostgreSQL database
+- Supabase for authentication and storage
 - Drizzle ORM with Zod validation
-- Passport.js for authentication
-- Session-based authentication
+- JWT-based authentication with Supabase Auth

 ### Testing
 - Vitest for unit and integration tests